A source is a resource that RisingWave can read data from. You can create a source in RisingWave using the CREATE SOURCE

 WITH clause | Specify the connector settings here if trying to store all the source data.
 See Supported sources for the full list of supported source as well as links to specific connector pages detailing the syntax for each source. |

 FORMAT and ENCODE options | Specify the data format and the encoding format of the source data.
-To learn about the supported data formats, see Supported formats. |
+To learn about the supported data formats, see Data formats and encoding options. |

 .
 For more information on how to create a watermark, see Watermarks.